 \section{Methodology}

-We introduce a new variant of an EnKF, the neural EnKF, to address problems caused by multi-modal forecast distributions common in shock-laden flows (see above).
+We introduce a new variant of an EnKF, the neural EnKF, to address problems caused by bimodal forecast distributions common in shock-laden flows (see above).
 The basic idea is to embed neural function approximations in the EnKF by mapping the forecast ensemble to the parameter space (weights and biases) of a deep neural network (NN) and to subsequently perform DA in that space.
-The nonlinear mapping encodes sharp and smooth flow features in an transformed ensemble of NN parameters.
+The nonlinear mapping encodes sharp and smooth flow features in a transformed ensemble of NN parameters.
 A key challenge here is associated with the NN parameterization of the forecast ensemble.
-This challenge motivates a progressive training strategy that enforces smooth variation in the neural space through a nearest-neighbor chain.
+This challenge motivates a transfer learning strategy that enforces smooth variation in the neural space through a nearest-neighbor chain.